-The Authority may, in certain circumstances, require repayment of any grant awarded: The Authority will require repayment of any grant, together with interest, if the recipient of the grant is subsequently found to be not entitled to it.
+The Authority may, in certain circumstances, require repayment of any grant awarded.
+The Authority will require repayment of any grant, together with interest, if the recipient of the grant is subsequently found to be not entitled to it.
 The Authority may demand repayment of any grant in excess of £5,000 where the grant recipient disposes of the property in respect of which the grant was given, within 10 years of the certified date.
-Where the works are undertaken under the fast track bathing grant scheme, only any costs of work over £5,000 may be reclaimed.
-For example:
+Where the works are undertaken under the fast track process, any costs of work over £5,000 may be reclaimed.